AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Non-Owner Insurance: Can You Get Car Insurance Without a Car?

 In most circumstances, the car owner’s insurance will cover any driver borrowing it with permission.
-However, it may be a good idea to purchase your non-owner insurance if you borrow the same car frequently and drive it long distances.
+However, it may be a good idea to purchase your non-owner insurance if you borrow or rent cars frequently (including carshares like ZipCar) and drive them long distances.
+Alternatively, if you borrow the same car frequently — for example, a partner’s car — the owner of the car can add you as a secondary driver on their insurance policy.

 Non-owner insurance can cover bodily injury and property damage in the event of an accident, but it does not cover vehicle damage or your own injuries (for that, you’d need collision and medical payments coverage).
 Generally, rates for non-owner insurance are less expensive than standard auto insurance costs.